Provide a positive musical experience and encourage participation by balancing and integrating learning with high-energy camp songs and games.

 These reasons for using camp songs are exactly why I’ve been using them as a part of my curriculum and why I’ll continue using them for the rest of my career.

 I hope you’ll consider using camp songs too and see the positive impact they can have in your classroom.

 Zach VanderGraaff is a K-5 music teacher at Bay City Public Schools and writer for Dynamic Music Room.
 He also serves as Past-President of Michigan Kodaly Educators and current Executive Secretary of the Midwest Kodály Music Educators Association.

 How to Integrate Camp Songs Into Your Elementary Music Classes

-Need some ideas for integrating camp songs into your music classes while staying on track with your curriculum?
+Need some ideas for integrating camp songs into your music classes while staying on track with your music reading curriculum?
 Take a look at 6 Ways to Integrate Camp Songs into Your Elementary Music Curriculum.